ken-okabe/ken-okabe.github.io/src/content/docs/ja/book/unit-6/section-4/4-map-to-boolean-pattern.md

 ---
-title: 'Chapter 4: The "Map to Boolean, then Aggregate" Pattern'
+title: 'The "Map to Boolean, then Aggregate" Pattern'
 description: >-
   In the previous chapter, we developed TL.all and TL.any for aggregating conditions from a list<Timeline<bool>>.
 But what if our source data is not